 Study Design and Setting

 This study shared baseline research data with a cross-sectional online survey named COVIM (Which Factors are Associated with a SARS-CoV-2 Vaccination Readiness in Germany?) from the University of Bremen.
-The COVIM survey was conducted between August 1 and November 1, 2021 among adult population of Germany.
+The COVIM survey was conducted in the German adult population between August 1 and November 1, 2021.

 The questionnaire of COVIM survey was estimated to take 15 min to complete, consisted mainly of multiple-choice questions, occasionally supplemented in some places with open text fields in order to provide space for extensive and individual answers.
 The questionnaire focused on participants' COVID-19 vaccination status and motivation, while also collecting information on participants' trust in and attitudes toward the German healthcare system, immigration background, socio-demographic characteristics (age, gender, education and employment status, income), daily information sources, political attitudes, current mental and physical health status, and general vaccination history (except COVID-19 vaccines).